QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-14-reference_fmod_parameters.md

 | CoyoteCAVEDEPTH3 | [S] | transitions further into the music timeline |
 | CoyoteSIDECAVES | [D] | adds a shaker layer |

+Coyote is a more linear timeline as you move through the tunnels, so each Depth adds more layers to the soundtrack.

+There is 1 spatial FMOD Event `Coyote_Spatial_Drum`.
+This is used at the entrance of the cave before you enter.
+As long as this is placed in your map, this will continue to play while CoyoteCAVEDEPTH1 == 0

 ## DataCenter

 ### Ambience: *Data_Center_Amb*